the-dave-ops/tutorials/Nextcloud and Collabora/readme.md

 > Note: While it's possible to install Collabora Code as a plugin within Nextcloud itself (using the **"Collabora Online - Built-in CODE Server"** app available at [https://apps.nextcloud.com/apps/richdocumentscode](https://apps.nextcloud.com/apps/richdocumentscode)), this is not recommended for production environments.
 This article focuses on an independent installation of Collabora, followed by connecting it to Nextcloud.

 # Nextcloud
-> for installing **nextcloud** on the CTS, you will need to use a spechile image that wase rebild whit a uniq UID. for more infomation on this, see this guide: *[linnovate wiki link]*
+> for installing **nextcloud** on the air-gapped openshift cluster, you will need to use a spechile image that wase rebild whit a uniq UID. for more infomation on this, see this guide: *[linnovate wiki link]*
 To configure Nextcloud to work with Collabora, follow these steps:
 1. connect to nextcloud with the admin user.
 2. In Nextcloud, navigate to the "Apps" section and install the "Nextcloud Office" app.
 You can manually download the app and copy its files to the apps directory in Nextcloud.
 The app can be downloaded from: [https://apps.nextcloud.com/apps/richdocuments](https://apps.nextcloud.com/apps/richdocuments)